 - Fill in the information on the Setup New Connection form:

 - Connection Name: This is how you will identify the connection in MySQL Workbench.
 Since this is only a name in your personal MySQL Workbench application, you can name it whatever you want.

 - Connection Method: This is the method used to establish a connection.
-Select Standard TCP/IP over SSH.
+Select Standard (TCP/IP).

-- MySQL Server Port: This is the port MySQL Workbench will use to connect to the server.
+- Port: This is the port MySQL Workbench will use to connect to the server.
 It is usually 3306 or 3307.

-Username: This is your database username.
-Refer to our article, How to Find Your Database Username, for more information on how to find your database username.
+- Username: This is your database username.
+See our How to Find Your Database Username article for instructions on how to find the username.

 Default Schema: You can set a default database here.
 Leave this blank if you want to do this later.

 - Click the SSL tab in the Setup New Connection window

 - Next to Use SSL, click the drop-down and choose No